yamcs/yamcs/docs/server-manual/administration/logging.rst

 By default, if unconfigured, Yamcs will emit messages at INFO level to stdout.

-The ``yamcsd`` program acceps some options to modify these defaults.
+The ``yamcsd`` program accepts some options to modify these defaults.
 In particular:

 ``--log``
     The numeric verbosity level, where 0 = OFF, 1 = WARNING, 2 = INFO, 3 = FINE and 4 = ALL.
 Default: 2